Data on access to stations, train incidents, railway fatalities and crime for April 2020 to March 2021.

-- The number of rail passenger journeys in Wales decreased by 3.8% in 2019-20 compared with the previous year.
+- The number of rail passenger journeys in Wales decreased in 2020-21, reaching the lowest level on record.

-- In the last five years there have been between 5 and 14 recorded suicides annually and less than 3 other fatalities.
+- In recent years there have been between 4 and 11 suicides annually and between 0 and 4 other fatalities.

 Datasets and interactive tools